All Products

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.

-3. On the Add-ons page, click the Logs and Monitoring tab and find the ack-arms-prometheus component.
+3. On the Add-ons page, click the Logs and Monitoring tab and find ack-arms-prometheus.

 The version number is displayed on the component card.
-If a new version is available, click Upgrade to update the component.
+If a newer version is available, an Upgrade button appears on the card—click it to update.

 kubectl describe node cn-beijing.47.100.***.***